Outcome 4: Vulnerable groups empowered

 Summary:

-Building upon the existing platforms and bilateral cooperation, there will be a space for social-cultural LGBT+ activism developed, consisting of open and semi-open film screenings, discussions, queer readings and other events, started queer archive and social-cultural centre, informational campaign.
-There will be also some new services of emotional and informational support and psychological help created and already existing ones improved, encompassing individual and group counselling, developing of the support group for the families (mainly parents) of LGBT, updated portal isgirsti.lt, training activities for emotional support volunteers, meetings (activities) with youth at regional schools, other outreach activities.
-There will be additional attention paid to development and capacity building of the organisations implementing the project.
+Building upon the existing platforms and bilateral cooperation, there was a space for social-cultural LGBT+ activism developed, consisting of open and semiopen film screenings, discussions, queer readings and other events, started queer archive and social-cultural centre “išgirsti“, informational campaign.
+There were also some new services of emotional and informational support and psychological help created and already existing ones improved, encompassing individual and group counselling, developing of the support group for the families (mainly parents) of LGBT+, updated portal isgirsti.lt, training activities for emotional support volunteers, meetings (activities) with youth at regional schools, other outreach activities.
+There were additional attention paid to development and capacity building of the organisations implementing the project.

 Summary:

-Project aims to ensure empowerment of vulnerable group – cancer patients, thus improving quality of life for them, also helping to feel valued members of the society and involving people into volunteering activities, etc.
+Project “Free support for every cancer patient“ aimed to ensure empowerment of vulnerable group – cancer patients, thus improving quality of life for cancer patients, reducing financial burden, helping to develop new skills and providing information that improves health outcomes and helps to adopt to changed life situation, providing uplifting emotions and positivity, helping cancer patients to feel valued members of the society, involving people into volunteering activities.

-The main target audience of the project – cancer patients – a socially vulnerable group – 100 000 people in Lithuania, whom applicant has been helping since 2013 via POLA card project for which further development applicant seeks financial support.
-Applicant intends to empower as many cancer patients as possible to obtain free legal, psychological consultations and lifestyle recommendations, to benefit from free or discounted goods and services, to ensure that cancer patients together with caregiver could attend cultural and educational events for free, also provides opportunities for active individuals (volunteers) and NGOs to contribute to these activities.
+The main target audience of the project – cancer patients – a socially vulnerable group – 100 000 people in Lithuania, whom POLA has been helping since 2013 via POLA card project.
+Applicant intended to empower as many cancer patients as possible to obtain free legal, psychological consultations and lifestyle recommendations, to benefit from free or discounted goods and services, to ensure that cancer patients together with caregiver could attend cultural and educational events (performances in theatre, concerts, museums, exhibitions, seminars) for free, also provides opportunities for active individuals (volunteers) and NGOs to contribute to these activities.

-Throughout the project (1) 5 types of services provided to cancer patients, will be improved; (2) 720 participants will benefit from individual consultations/training on how to better advocate for themselves after hearing cancer diagnosis; (3) cooperation between private and public legal entities will be strengthened (discounts and free invitations will be provided by at least 100 private enterprises and at least 80 cultural and educational institutions); (4) at least 32 civil society organisations will cooperate to promote inclusion and education of cancer patients; (5) at least 80 volunteers will be involved in project activities; (5) at least 135 persons will complete training on how to provide help to vulnerable groups; (7) at least 26 000 people will benefit from the inclusion activities throughout the duration of the project.
+Throughout the project (1) 5 types of services provided to vulnerable group – cancer patients, have been improved; (2) 799 participants benefitted from individual consultations/training on how to better advocate for themselves after hearing cancer diagnosis; (3) cooperation between private and public legal entities was strengthened (discounts and free invitations are provided by 140 private enterprises and 80 cultural and educational institutions); (4) at least 32 civil society organisations cooperated to promote inclusion and education of cancer patients; (5) 80 volunteers were involved in project activities; (5) 139 persons completed training on how to provide help to vulnerable groups; (7) at least 33 000 people benefitted from the inclusion activities throughout the duration of the project.

-After implementing project activities exclusion of cancer patients will be reduced, their financial burden will be alleviated, social skills and independence will be strengthened, patients will be enabled to advocate their needs and encouraged to be actively involved in their treatment process and societal activities, treatment outcomes and quality of life of cancer patients and their families will be improved.
+After implementing project activities exclusion of cancer patients was reduced, their financial burden was alleviated, social skills and independence were strengthened, patients were enabled to advocate their needs and encouraged to be actively involved in their treatment process and societal activities, treatment outcomes and quality of life of cancer patients and their families were improved.

 Partners: Lithuanian Young Falcon Union